darlinglasting/py2py/README.md

 ---

-py2py allows you to access a running python process and inject python code into the python process running If you want something added, fixed, or anything else, feel free to DM me.
+py2py injects into a running Python process and executes a Python payload within that process.

+If you have suggestions, feature requests, or fixes, feel free to reach out.

 ```python
 python main.py